sonic-net/SONiC/doc/Port_illegal_packets_drop_design.md

 Interface MIB's `InterfacesUpdater` will contain port to rif map.
 When counters are updated if RIF oid is present in the "COUNTERS" table of COUNTERS_DB, the counters are aggredated according to Table 3.
 If no l3 counters are present, behaviour remains unchanged.
-Vlan interface entry is introduced, with IANA ifType 136 (*Inernal review comment* This is how Mellanox Onyx implements it)
+Vlan interface entry is introduced, with IANA ifType 136

 Snmpagent is extended with functions to update vlan interface list and rif to port mapping (using py-swsssdk utility functions).